-It’s supposed to work like this: Muslims look to the Qur’an, the sunnah (the prophet’s sayings and behavior) and the hadith (reported sayings and behavior transmitted through a chain of authenticated sources), in that order, for their understanding of Islam.
-But in homes all over the world Qur’ans are kept shrouded in fabric on high shelves and the tops of wardrobes.
-Muslims recite the words with little or no understanding of their meaning, while the other texts whose contents were determined on the whims of various powerful men through the ages, have assumed the mantle of Absolute Truth.
+It’s supposed to work like this: Muslims look to the Qur’an, the sunnah (the prophet’s sayings and behaviour) and the hadith (reported sayings and behaviour transmitted through a chain of authenticated sources), in that order, for their understanding of Islam.
+But in homes all over the world, Qur’ans are kept shrouded in fabric on high shelves and the tops of wardrobes.
+Muslims recite the words with little or no understanding of their meaning, while the other texts whose contents were determined on the whims of various powerful men through the ages have assumed the mantle of Absolute Truth.

 Muslim prayers and the Qur’an are written in Classical Arabic, a language now limited to historical literary texts.
 Quite different from the Arabic commonly spoken today, it takes years to master and is so complex even Arabs themselves cannot agree on its various interpretations.
 Yet over and over again I was told I’d never gain an accurate understanding of the Qur’an from translations, that I should concentrate instead on refining my pronunciation.